 You bake it in a pre-heated oven until cooked through and a desired brownness.
 Feel free to multi-task at this point, since it’s hands-off while it cooks.

-One of the reasons I like the parchment paper option is that I can pull the whole sheet of pancakes off of the pan for easy cutting.
+One of the reasons I like the parchment paper option for this easy breakfast hack is that I can pull the whole sheet of pancakes off of the pan for easy cutting.

 I use a pizza cutter to create somewhat evenly-sized square pancakes.
 You can also use cookie cutters to make fun shapes (or even round pancakes if you have, say, a picky toddler that needs pancakes to be round).

 Here is my recipe for sheet pan pancakes with all the instructions for baking.
-Comment below if this will change your world too!
+Comment below if this pancake hack will change your world too!

 - 3 cups baking mix